August is the month when many go on vacation, with the Algarve being the most popular destination among our readers.

-If it’s true that Lisboa has truly memorable places, and that just an hour from the capital you can find equally fascinating places, it is also true that Portugal has a lot to discover.
+While it’s true that Lisbon has some truly memorable sites, and that just an hour from the capital you can find equally fascinating places, it’s also true that Portugal has a lot to discover.

-We asked our readers what places they usually travel to at this time of year, and the answers are good suggestions that you too can take advantage of for what’s still to come this summer.
+We asked our readers where they usually go on vacation in August, and the answers are good suggestions that you too can take advantage of for what’s still to come this summer.

 Algarve

-If you don’t love it, don’t rule out a visit to the less touristy eastern Algarve, which stretches from Loulé to Vila Real de Santo António.
+We confess that we are also fans of this part of the country, especially if you visit the less touristy eastern Algarve, which stretches from Loulé to Vila Real de Santo António.

 The increasingly well-known towns of Olhão and Tavira are therefore increasingly visited at this time of year, offering the best that the Ria Formosa has to offer, from boat trips, crystal-clear beaches and, of course, fantastic and very diverse cuisine.

-If you also choose this part of the country for your vacation, keep an eye on some dangers on these beaches.
+If you also choose this part of the country for your August vacation, be aware of some dangers on these beaches.

 Alentejo

 In second place in our readers’ choices is the Alentejo.
 And we couldn’t agree more.
-After all, it’s one of the closest beach and countryside vacation spots to our beloved Lisbon.
+After all, it’s one of the closest areas for beach and countryside vacations to our beloved Lisbon.

 There’s plenty to choose from in the Alentejo, from the interior to the Costa Vicentina coastline, where you can explore a thousand and one routes that will make your next vacation a memorable one.